phalcon/documentation/docs/encryption-security-jwt.md

 ## Exceptions

 Any exceptions thrown in the Security component will be of the namespace `Phalcon\Encryption\Security\JWT\*`.
 You can use this exception to selectively catch exceptions thrown only from this component.
 There are two exceptions raised.
-First if you supply the wrong algoritm string when instantiating the [Phalcon\Encryption\Security\JWT\Signer\Hmac][security-jwt-signer-hmac] component.
+First, if you supply the wrong algorithm string when instantiating the [Phalcon\Encryption\Security\JWT\Signer\Hmac][security-jwt-signer-hmac] component.
 This exception is [Phalcon\Encryption\Security\JWT\Exceptions\UnsupportedAlgorithmException][security-jwt-exceptions-unsupportedalgorithmexception].

 The second exception is thrown when validating a JWT.
 This exception is [Phalcon\Encryption\Security\JWT\Exceptions\ValidatorException][security-jwt-exceptions-validatorexception].